Rapid testing

 Specimen collection and shipping to MA SPHL

 Flu specimens should be collected as soon as possible after onset of illness, preferably within three days (72 hours).
-Specimens collected after 72 hours are usually unsuitable for testing.
+Specimens collected after 72 hours are often unsuitable for testing.
 Specimens should be submitted immediately after collection to MA SPHL, in order to be tested within three days of collection.
-If samples will be shipped to MA SPHL >3 days from collection or on a Friday, but are collected within 72 hours, they should be frozen at <-20ºC and shipped with ice packs on Monday.
+If samples will be shipped to MA SPHL >3 days from collection or on a Friday, but are collected within 72 hours, they should be frozen at < -20ºC and shipped with ice packs on the next business day.
 This variation must be noted on the specimen submission form to avoid an “unsatisfactory for testing” designation.